 I have spent lots of time in Medan in between my trips to elsewhere in North Sumatra and Aceh and even wandered the main streets at 11.30 pm and been completely safe.
 I even had the experience of walking back to my room in Jalan Tengah and all the electricity went off and the place was in darkness except for the car lights which I used to walk back to my room.

-Pamela less than a minute ago about 7 years ago
+Pamela less than a minute ago over 7 years ago

 I think the main problem you might encounter is the "excess friendliness" of the locals, especially of the Batak people.
 They will want to talk to you, know about your country.
 Beware, some of them can be really handsome, great guitar players and experienced womanizers :-)

 Besides this, you should not worry.
-They might be annoyingly friendly, but they would never dare touch you or harrass you if you tell them to leave you alone. about 7 years ago
+They might be annoyingly friendly, but they would never dare touch you or harrass you if you tell them to leave you alone. over 7 years ago